Market-Connections Professional Resume Writing Services

 You do not have to disclose your pregnancy to a prospective employer when applying for a position.
 However, you may not want to change jobs during pregnancy if your health care coverage would be affected by a new position.
 If the new employer offers health care coverage, there may be a waiting period before coverage begins.
 However, insurance coverage for a pregnancy generally cannot be denied within a group insurance plan.
 The Health Portability and Accountability Act of 1996 (HIPAA) ensures that group health insurance plans cover pregnancy, in most cases.
 However, if your new employer does not offer a health insurance benefit, you may find it difficult to obtain an individual policy that covers your pregnancy-related claims.

-• An employer cannot refuse to hire a woman because of her pregnancy, as long as she is able to perform the major functions of her job.
+• An employer cannot refuse to hire a woman because of her pregnancy, as long as she can perform the major functions of her job.

-The Immigration Reform and Control Act of 1986 (IRCA) makes it illegal for an employer to discriminate with respect to recruitment and hiring based on an individual’s citizenship or immigration status.
+The Immigration Reform and Control Act of 1986 (IRCA) makes it illegal for an employer to discriminate in recruitment and hiring based on an individual’s citizenship or immigration status.
 The law prohibits employers from hiring only U.S. citizens or lawful permanent residents unless required to do so by law, regulation, or government contract.

-Discrimination on the basis of national origin may begin with your initial application to the company.
+Discrimination based on national origin may begin with your initial application to the company.
 An employer may be reluctant to call an applicant whose name he or she cannot pronounce, so providing a nickname on the résumé or job application may help.

 • If a phone interview goes well but the in-person interview does not, your national origin may or may not be the issue.
 It can be difficult to find out exactly why you were not hired.